Zuzah/WeOrgPlatformChallenge/README.md

 python db_create.py
 ```

 ii.
-"Create a Post": Done by making an api to handle POST request containing new content:
+"Create a Post": Done by making a POST request to the API with new content:
 - use url: http://localhost:5000/Puppies
 - Using Postman send a request with json data for a new post:
 ```json